Gal-Or/C-Arrays_Matrix_Pointers/README.md

 ## How To Run
-This project runing on linux environment or visual studio.
+This project runing on Ubuntu environment(linux) or visual studio.